 - Be wary of second-hand goods.
-As an avid thrifter and occasional dumpster diver, it’s difficult – but necessary – for me to caution readers on taking free or low-cost furniture.
 Check every single inch of furniture with a flashlight before bringing any used goods into your home.

 - Keep your eyes open for signs of critters – vigilance is key.

 Maybe it’s already too late for you.
-In that case, good luck.
-But there are some tips and steps to take (and take quickly) if you find yourself in the company of bed bugs.
+In that case, there are some tips and steps to take (and take quickly) if you find yourself in the company of bed bugs.

 - Act fast, and arm yourself with knowledge.
 The EPA has a fairly comprehensive fact sheet and guide to dealing with bed bugs here.
 Read up, and get ready to make some tough decisions.

 - If you don’t want to throw away your mattress, get a mattress encasement.
 Pick a quality one because bed bugs can live more than a year without food.
 If you open up the encasement early or inadvertently puncture the fabric, you could bring yourself back to square one.

 - If you have any valuables or other items you’ll be taking out of the bedroom before the exterminators come in, put them in an airtight bag.
 You’ll be able to treat them with heat to hopefully kill the pests inside.
 Be careful though – even if items appear bed bug free, their eggs are nearly invisible to the naked eye and could be almost anywhere.

 - Immediately launder all clothing and bedding you want to keep in hot water (at least 120 Fº) and dry on as high of heat as possible.